Vaping-related lung injuries in the United States surpass 1,000 cases

 As of Tuesday, 1,080 cases of lung injury associated with the use of e-cigarettes or vaping have been reported to the CDC, Schuchat said.
 Cases have been reported in 48 states and the US Virgin Islands.

-There have been 19 deaths confirmed from 16 states: two in California, two in Kansas, two in Oregon, and one each from Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Minnesota, Mississippi, Missouri, Nebraska, New Jersey and Virginia.
+As of Friday, there have been 20 deaths confirmed from 17 states: two in California, two in Kansas, two in Oregon, and one each from Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, Pennsylvania and Virginia.

 Additional deaths are under investigation, Schuchat said.